Thomas W. Libous

-Thomas W. Libous (April 14, 1953 – May 3, 2016) was an American politician who served as New York State Senator for the 52nd Senate District, representing the counties of Broome, Tioga, Chenango and Delaware.
+Thomas W. Libous (April 14, 1953 – May 3, 2016) was an American politician who served as a member of the New York State Senate from the 52nd Senate District, representing the counties of Broome, Tioga, Chenango and Delaware.

-A Republican, Libous was first elected to the State Senate in 1988.
-He won a total of 14 terms in the Senate, eventually rising to the position of Deputy Majority Leader.
+A Republican, Libous served on the Binghamton City Council in the 1980s.
+He was first elected to the State Senate in 1988 and won a total of 14 terms in the Senate, eventually rising to the position of deputy majority leader.
 An influential Albany dealmaker, Libous was notable for his advocacy for New York's Southern Tier.
+He continued serving in the Senate for several years following a 2009 terminal cancer diagnosis.
 On July 22, 2015, Libous forfeited his Senate seat when he was found guilty of lying to the FBI.
 His conviction was vacated following his death.

 Early life, education, and early career

 Libous was president of his senior class at Johnson City High School.
 At a young age, he worked at his family's grocery store in Binghamton.
 Libous graduated from Broome Community College in 1973 and from the State University of New York at Utica in 1975, where he earned a Bachelor of Science in Marketing and Finance with honors.
 He worked on political campaigns for his uncle, Alfred Libous, who served as Mayor of Binghamton.

 Libous, a Republican, was elected to the Binghamton City Council in 1983 and won re-election in 1987.